matter-labs/hardhat-zksync/packages/hardhat-zksync-solc/README.md

       compilerPath: "zksolc",  // optional.
 Ignored for compilerSource "docker".
 Can be used if compiler is located in a specific folder libraries:{}, // optional.
 References to non-inlinable libraries
       missingLibrariesPath: "./.zksolc-libraries-cache/missingLibraryDependencies.json" // optional.
 This path serves as a cache that stores all the libraries that are missing or have dependencies on other libraries.
 A `hardhat-zksync-deploy` plugin uses this cache later to compile and deploy the libraries, especially when the `deploy-zksync:libraries` task is executed
       enableEraVMExtensions: false, // optional.
-Enables Yul instructions available only for zkSync system contracts and libraries.
+Enables Yul instructions available only for ZKsync system contracts and libraries.
 In the older versions of the plugin known as 'isSystem' flag
       forceEVMLA: false, // Compile with EVM legacy assembly codegen.
 In the older versions of the plugin known as a 'forceEvmla' flag
       optimizer: {
         enabled: true, // optional.
 True by default